dean0x7d/pybinding/docs/tutorial/kpm.rst

 Spatial LDOS
 ************

-To see the spatial distribution of the density of states, we could call the :meth:`~.KernelPolynomialMethod.calc_ldos` method for several positions and populate a :class:`SpatialMap`.
-However, this would be tedious and slow, so instead we have :meth:`~.KernelPolynomialMethod.calc_spatial_ldos` which makes this much simpler.
+To see the spatial distribution of the density of states, we could call the :meth:`.KPM.calc_ldos` method for several positions and populate a :class:`SpatialMap`.
+However, this would be tedious and slow, so instead we have :meth:`.KPM.calc_spatial_ldos` which makes this much simpler.
 Let's use a strained bit of graphene as an example:

 .. plot::
     :context: close-figs